fusion809/fusion809.github.io-old2/_drafts/2017-GAMES/freeciv.md

 ***Freeciv*** is a free and open-source turn-based strategy (TBS) game that resembles early versions of Sid Meier's Civilization.
 Its graphics are of low-quality and it supports both 2D and 3D graphics.
 In it users build their own civilization and fight opposing teams.
 I personally have never seen the appeal to TBS games, so I have hardly used Freeciv.
 It has both a standalone client and a web-based client through which one can play the game.

-### Availability
+### Packaging details
+*Freeciv* has an installed size of approximately 47 MB on Linux; the output of `equery s` on Gentoo Linux (on 1 May 2017) is:

+{% include Code/equery.html package1="games-strategy/freeciv" packageversion1="2.5.6" files1="3594" size1="47.15" ebuildurl1="https://gitweb.gentoo.org/repo/gentoo.git/tree/games-strategy/freeciv/freeciv-2.5.6.ebuild?id=fa8320cf0cf3f4543f3163e7b9eb7208305ec0a3" %}

-FreeCol is ubiquitous in the Linux world and found in the official repositories of most distributions.
+*FreeCiv* is ubiquitous in the Linux world and found in the official repositories of most distributions.
 Distributions with a *Freeciv* package in their official repositories include:

 * {% include Packages/archlinux.html repo="extra" package="freeciv" %}
-* {% include Packages/centos.html %}
+* {% include Packages/centos.html package="freeciv" letter="f" %}
 * {% include Packages/debian.html package="freeciv" %}
 * {% include Packages/fedora.html package="freeciv" %}
 * {% include Packages/gentoo.html package="games-strategy/freeciv" %}